top of page

 By the 17th century, English spice traders found chintz to be a valuable trade commodity (textiles have long been one of the most useful trade items - just think of the Silk Road!).
 When they began importing the fabric into England, they found an even greater market for the textile.
 "Chintz, polished cotton of verdant foliange and leaves coloured in multiple rich hues, was unlike anything Europeans had known.
 Its lustrous beauty evoked visions of strange cultures and unknown lands."
 The print was bright and colourfast, the pattern exotic, and the cotton - which was new to the west, was highly desirable in itself.
 It was far superior to anything produced in Europe at the time and there was an immediate demand.

 Soon, it was textiles rather than spices which came to dominate British-Indian trade.
 Queen Mary was known to have decorated her bedroom with these cottons, and by 1680, more than a million pieces of chintz were exported to England per year, with a similar number exported to France and The Netherlands.
+Chintz became extremely popular as bed covers, curtains and draperies for the rich.

 Embroidered chintz bed hangings at Houghton Hall.
 Image: Houghton Hall and V & A Museum

-Adding to this rich tapestry of cultural exchange, many of the earliest Indian chintzes were crafted with a specific purpose – as opulent bed hangings rather than conventional wall hangings.
+Many of the earliest Indian chintzes were crafted with a specific purpose – as opulent bed hangings rather than conventional wall hangings.
 Alongside quilts, these textiles were ordered in substantial quantities, contributing to the boom in England during the late 17th century.
 This period not only witnessed a surge in demand but also laid the groundwork for the enduring legacy of Indian chintz in European homes.

 When the fabric was worn out, it was given to servants who recycled it into clothing.
 The beauty of the prints and the comfort of the cotton quickly caught on, and soon upper class ladies were using chintz first as lining, and then for their entire wardrobe.
 The original large floral prints were revised into smaller, delicate patterns more suitable for clothing.
 Daniel Dafoe is quoted as protesting over "persons of quality dress'd in Indian carpets."